CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/README.md

 #### Application in Small Designation Project

 A few of these mechanics were later implemented in a small designation project, allowing for further refinement and demonstrating their utility in different contexts.
-The project can be found in the Designathon project [A Love Message](https://github.com/CosmicNyx/A-Love-Message)
+The project can be found in the repository [A Love Message](https://github.com/CosmicNyx/A-Love-Message)

 ##### Known Issues